-Clinical ultrasound for urologists
+A portable ultrasound scanner for urologists

 of patients with acute abdominal pain are diagnosed more quickly thanks to clinical ultrasound.

-- Anatomy: visualization of the bladder and uterus
+- Anatomy: visualization of the bladder, uterus and prostate

 - Diagnosis: peritoneal effusions in the pelvic region